Even in the height of summer New York City can be a cold, cold place.

 There's only one rule: walk away or be blown away.

-Above: an alternate poster for the Jim Brown blaxploitation movie Slaughter, which first hit cinemas today in 1972.
+Above: an alternate poster by George Akimoto for the Jim Brown blaxploitation movie Slaughter, which first hit cinemas today in 1972.
 We've talked about it twice: here and here.
 Shorter version: All work and no play makes Jim a dull boy, which is why it's good Stella was totally down for some fun and games.

 All the best people showed up.